Shmielen/100DaysofCode/README.md

-The File: AverageHeight.py demonstrates the use of for loops in python The File: HighScore.py is another example of the for loop The File: AddEvenNum.py demonstartes the use of the range() function in python for loops
+The File: AverageHeight.py demonstrates the use of for loops in python The File: HighScore.py is another example of the for loop The File: AddEvenNum.py demonstartes the use of the range() function in python for loops The File: FizzBuzz.py common interview question that demonstartes knowledge of for loops